uzh-rpg/eds-buildconf/README.md

   </a>
 </p>

-This is the code for the paper **Event-aided Direct Sparse Oodmetry** by [Javier Hidalgo-Carrió](https://jhidalgocarrio.github.io), [Guillermo Callego](https://sites.google.com/view/guillermogallego), and [Davide
+This is the code for the paper [**Event-aided Direct Sparse Odometry**](http://rpg.ifi.uzh.ch/docs/CVPR22_Hidalgo.pdf) by [Javier Hidalgo-Carrió](https://jhidalgocarrio.github.io), [Guillermo Callego](https://sites.google.com/view/guillermogallego), and [Davide
 Scaramuzza](http://rpg.ifi.uzh.ch/people_scaramuzza.html):

-You can find a pdf of the paper [here](http://rpg.ifi.uzh.ch/docs/CVPR22_Hidalgo.pdf).
 If you use this work in your research, please cite the following paper:

 ```bibtex
 @Article{Hidalgo2022cvpr,